Professional or Adult Learners

 We offer a variety of courses for professional development or personal enrichment.
-Most professionals enrolling in courses through the Professional Studies department enroll in non-credit courses or certificates.
+Most professionals enrolling in courses through the Professional Studies department enroll in non-credit courses or certificates for skill building.
 These programs are open enrollment, no application required, and meet either online or during the evenings to accommodate busy schedules.
-Adults may also enroll as a visiting non-degree student in a variety of undergraduate or graduate level courses offering academic credit.
+During the summer semester, adults may also enroll as a visiting non-degree student in a variety of undergraduate or graduate level courses offering academic credit.
 For students interested in a full credential, explore Emerson's variety of Bachelor's Degrees and Graduate programs.

-To enroll as a non-credit or non-degree student, browse for courses by Non-Credit, Undergraduate credit, Graduate credit, Areas of Study, or use our Advanced Course Search tool to find the right course for you.
-Each course page will indicate the course description, number of credits (academic units) offered, price, schedule, and delivery format.
-Once you find courses in which you wish to enroll, simply add the course to your shopping cart and follow the prompts to complete the checkout and payment process.
+Browse for courses by Non-Credit, Undergraduate credit, Graduate credit, Areas of Study, or use our Advanced Course Search tool to find the right course for you.
+Each course page includes the course description, number of credits (academic units), price, schedule, and delivery format.
+Once you are ready to enroll, add the course to your shopping cart and follow the prompts to complete the checkout and payment process.

 During the checkout process, you will be asked to create a temporary account.
-After your registration is complete, within a few hours, you will then receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your permanent student account and password to access the College's online services.
+After your registration is complete, within a few hours, you will receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will invite you to set up your permanent student account and password to access the College's online services.
 From this point forward, you will use your new official Emerson credentials to log in to this website as well as all Emerson services you may access as an enrolled student.
 To learn more, please review our Information for Enrolled Students page.